xzhu628/xzhu628.github.io/_pages/about.md

 Openings
 ==
 We are looking for self-motivated PhD students with solid background of math and interests in deep learning to join our research group.
 If you are interested, please email me your CV and apply <a href="https://gradschool.oregonstate.edu/admissions">here</a>.
+We also welcome master students and undergradudate students who have passion for clean energy research.
+If you have interest, please send me an email.